KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 Once the PLEX server is running, visit the webpage http://192.168.1.100:32400/manage (*substitute the IP with the IP of the LXC container*) and create the libraries.
 If this webpage is doesn't work, try http://192.168.1.100:32400/web/index.html.

-Congratulation, you have your PLEX media server up and running on Turris Omnia device.
+Congratulations, you have your PLEX media server up and running on a Turris Omnia device.

 ## Enable repository updating

-To enable an easy update of Plex media server, you have to add Plex official repository to your container.
-Start with installing prerequisites with:
+To enable an easy update of the Plex media server, you have to add the Plex repository to your container.
+Start by installing prerequisites with:

 ```bash
 apt-get install curl apt-transport-https